Yufan-Du/Yufan-Du.github.io/content/publication/preprint/index.md

 publication_types: ["conference"]

 # Publication name and optional abbreviated publication name.
-publication: "Submitted to Design Automation Conference (under review)"
+publication: "Submitted to Design Automation Conference (Accepted)"
-publication_short: "DAC24 (under review)"
+publication_short: "DAC24 (Accepted)"

 abstract: Accurate and efficient power analysis at early VLSI design stages is critical for effective power optimization.
 It is a promising yet challenging task to model the circuit power at early design stages, especially during placement with the clock tree and final signal routing unavailable.
 Additionally, optimization-induced circuit transformations like circuit restructuring and gate sizing can invalidatefine-grained power supervision.
 Addressing these difficulties, we introduce the first circuit-transformation-aware power prediction model at placement stage with robust generalization capabilities.
 Our technology includes a dedicated clock tree model and an innovative train-and-calibrate scheme that effectively integrates topological and layout features.
 Compared to the cutting-edge commercial IC engine Innovus, we have significantly reduced the cross-stage power analysis error between placement and detailed routing.